brandur/sorg/content/fragments/graphql-performance.md

----
-title: GraphQL APIs and performance
-published_at: 2017-04-25T13:53:38Z
++++
-hook: Dispelling the common misconception that GraphQL APIs are inherently non-performant.
+hook = "Dispelling the common misconception that GraphQL APIs are inherently non-performant." published_at = 2017-04-25T13:53:38Z title = "GraphQL APIs and performance"
----
++++

 I published an article on [API paradigms](/api-paradigms) a few weeks ago that touched fairly heavily on GraphQL.